U.S. to release oil from reserves after OPEC+ rebuffs call for more crude | Headlines

 OPEC+, which includes Saudi Arabia and other U.S. allies in the Gulf, as well as Russia, has rebuffed requests to pump more at its monthly meetings.
 It meets again on Dec.
 2 to discuss policy but has so far shown no indication it will change tack.
 The group has been struggling to meet existing targets https://www.reuters.com/markets/europe/us-wants-more-oil-opec-cant-turn-tap-much-harder-2021-11-23 under its agreement to gradually increase production by 400,000 barrels per day (bpd) each month - a pace Washington sees as too slow - and it remains worried that a resurgence of coronavirus cases could once again drive down demand.

 Japan and South Korea are IEA members.
 China and India are only associate members.
-"This is more than suggested by sources before," said Commerzbank analyst Carsten Fritsch, describing the U.S. release of 50 million barrels as "quite significant".
+Commerzbank analyst Carsten Fritsch described the U.S. release of 50 million barrels as "quite significant" and more than expected before the announcement.
+"The question is the time horizon of the release and how OPEC+ will react," he added.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)